-We all struggle with stress at one time or another.
-A big presentation, financial pressure, or losing a job can lead to stress and anxiety.
-Hair falls out or goes gray.
-The weight piles on.
+We all struggle with anxiety at one time or another.
+A big presentation, bills, or tough relationships lead to stress and anxiety.

 What is Ashwagandha?

 This root is popular in Ayurvedic medicine (Indian medicine) and has been used for over 3,000 years.
 Ashwagandha is known for a number of benefits, including thyroid regulation, battling anxiety and stress, helping depression, and decreasing inflammation.
 Ashwagandha for anxiety is the most notable and researched benefit.

-This root, also known as Indian Ginseng and Winter Cherry, caught my attention from the number of studies showing great results for reducing anxiety and stress.
-The benefits found are impressive, without any notable side effects.
+Ashwagandha, also known as Indian Ginseng and Winter Cherry, caught my attention based on the number of studies showing great results for stress and anxiety related biomarkers.
+Ashwagandha for stress and anxiety is perhaps its most studied benefit.

 One study with 64 people who struggled with stress showed significant improvement in stress levels over a 60 day period.
 These results were from taking 300mg of high concentration extract per day.

-In a different study, 88% of participants with anxiety disorders reported an reduction in anxiety compared to 50% who took a placebo.
+In a different study, 88% of participants with anxiety disorders reported a reduction in anxiety, compared to 50% who took a placebo.

 In a double-blind, randomized study, ashwagandha reduced experiential and biochemical indicators of stress without any adverse effects.

 From the ashwagandha studies on stress and anxiety, results suggest it may support the following:

 - decrease cortisol